Property Management Frequently Asked Questions

 How Do You Market Vacant Or Soon To Be Vacant Properties?
 First we put one of our “For Lease” signs in the front yard (unless HOA prohibits such signs).
 Believe it or not, a majority of our properties lease off the sign.
 People drive through the neighborhoods they want to live in and call if they see a sign.
 We list the property specifics and multiple quality photos on the Austin Multiple Listing Service (MLS), on our web site www.eanesproperties.com and other large Internet sites (Zillow, Trulia, Realtor.com, Austinhomesearch.com etc.) as well as syndicate all our lease listings so they will show up on all other realtor sites also participating in syndication from the MLS.
 We do a market analysis to insure we are offering your property at the correct price and do the proper preparation and make ready so the property shows well.
 We are available seven days a week to show the property to an interested party.

 How Do You Process Applications To Lease Your Properties?
 First we make sure applicant has actually seen inside of property they are applying to Lease.
-Only exception is for applicants relocating from out-of-state to Austin.
-Then we review the Application to be sure it is complete, run a credit check on all applicants over 18, run a criminal background check, verify employment and previous rental history with current and former landlords.
+The only exception is for applicants relocating from out-of-state to Austin.
+Then we review the Application to be sure it is complete, run a background check on all applicants over 18, run a national criminal background check, verify employment and previous rental history with current and former landlords.
 The applicants are contacted if we have any questions and when we are satisfied they meet our criteria they are approved and we deposit their Application Deposit (which becomes their Security Deposit).
 If they don’t meet our criteria, their Application is declined and we give them a Federally required Fair Credit Reporting letter (which entitles them to a free credit report) and return their Application Deposit.

 When do I get my money each month?
 Rents are due on the first of the month and late after the third.
 The rental funds need to clear the tenant’s bank account before we can send any proceeds out.
 We strive to send owner funds to you between the 10th-15th of the month as long as there are no unexpected issues.
 We do utilize electronic payments so if you would like us to set up an ACH payment to you for your monthly proceeds we will do that and process those funds to you monthly as soon as possible.
 If you prefer receiving your monthly funds by check we can also arrange that.